ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 Other additional parameters can be included if necessary, as defined in {{RFC9200}}.

 When using this profile, it is expected that a one-to-one mapping is enforced between the application group and the security group (see {{overview}}).
-If this is not the case, the correct access policies corresponding both sets of scopes have to be available to the AS.
+If this is not the case, the correct access policies for both sets of scopes have to be available to the AS.

 ### Format of Scope {#scope}